 The old folks are back at work, giving the tourists a demonstration of “the law of the West.”
 Nora introduces one of the old folks in his Native American getup (it’s Iron Eyes Cody, who among many other roles was the “Crying Indian” in the famous anti-litter TV ad!).
-Then she introduces “a man who rode the wind of destiny… Daniel David Bowie Boon Murdock, known to his friends as Pathfinder.”
+Then she introduces “a man who rode the wind of destiny… Daniel David Bowie Boone Murdock, known to his friends as Pathfinder.”
 Oh.
 My.
 God.

 I see a henchman and I want to paint him black, uh, I mean, red